UberGallery/UberGallery/README.md

 If you have any questions or comments, please email me at:
 [Chris@ChrisKankiewicz.com](mailto:Chris@ChrisKankiewicz.com)

-UberGallery updates and news can be found on our [Tumblr blog](http://news.ubergallery.net/) or by [following us on Twitter](http://twitter.com/ubergallery).
+UberGallery updates and news can be found on our [blog](http://news.ubergallery.net/) or by [following us on Twitter](http://twitter.com/ubergallery).

 To report a bug, visit the issue tracker on Github at: